gars-cmd/Ex2/README.md

 ## More info
- - due to our use of arrayList to store the nodes  , we didn't succeed to make the possibility to removes all nodes but each time remove the node with the biggest id
+ - due to our use of arrayList to store the nodes  , we didn't succeed to make the possibility to removes all nodes but each time remove the node with the biggest id .
+ - To load bigger graph download the file zip in the Assigment/ex2/data directory , extract the json files and you can use it.

 ## pictures